By Victoria Walling

 Highlight your Positioning to Connect on an Emotional Level

 Dream Milk is the healthy option for low calorie, no sugar, and organically grown almond milk for health-conscious individuals.
 It’s made for individuals who love to drink milk every day without having to worry about their sugar levels.

-The goal is for you to dive deep into your positioning and unravel the best brand development journey for your healthy food and beverage products.
+The goal is for you to dive deep into your positioning and unravel the best brand development journey for your better-for-you F&B CPG products.
 But what is most important is that you put your target customers as a priority when you go through the development process.
 When you do this, your efforts will all lead to connecting on an emotional level with your customers.

 It is imperative for brands to stand out and avoid looping consumers into the choice fatigue frenzy.
-It must be your goal and commitment as a healthy food and beverage brand to help make lives easier for your customers, not harder.
+It must be your goal and commitment as a better-for-you F&B CPG brand to help make lives easier for your customers, not harder.
 So, take a step back, look into your product and how it’s being sold in stores now, and decide for yourself.